Grab lessons to give you the confidence and enthusiasm to feel great about your teaching!

 Another example is discussing restaurants where you can see the mise en place set up.
 Places like Chipotle and Subway have their food and utensils prepped and ready for customers to see.
 This is a good way to introduce the concept.

-Ask students what they think could be the affects of not using mise en place in the kitchen and not keeping the station clear.
+Ask students what they think could be the effects of not using mise en place in the kitchen and not keeping the station clear.

-3- Have students read a recipe and write down how they would use mise en place to get everything “in its place”.
-You can use this recipe on deviled eggs and have them list all the items they would need before they begin and how they could set them out on the counter.
-We even have them visualize the “mise” and draw out what the counter will look like before they begin cooking.
+Have them read a recipe and and write down how they would use mise en place to get everything “in its place”.
+You can use this recipe on deviled eggs and have them list all the items they need before they begin and how to set them out on the counter.
+We even have them visualize the “mise” and determine what the counter will look like before they begin cooking.

-Our complete resource pack for Mise en Place for only $4.00!
+Our complete resource pack for Mise en Place is for only $4.00!
 It includes a

 slideshow, guided notes, questions, a poster,